 After leaving education I enjoyed being an intern – with support – doing office and administration work.
 I loved keeping active and with the help of ‘Wheelies’, a fantastic charity based near us, went on several sailing adventures.

-On the third trip in February 2018 to Cape Verdi I suddenly started having major seizures.
+On the third trip in February 2018 to Cape Verde, I suddenly started having major seizures.
 This led to being in hospital for a whole six months before they were under control with medication, first abroad and then at home.

 It also affected my speech and left me permanently in need of a wheelchair.
 The seizures took out a lot of strength on my left side, which is frustrating as I’m left-handed.

-It’s caused by a fault with the OPA 1 gene.
+It’s caused by a fault with the OPA1 gene.
 The diagnosis brought me under the care of the specialist mito team in Oxford.

-… by having my own ‘mito mission’ and telling my story.
+…by having my own ‘mito mission’ and telling my story.

 I can help show how this condition has many variants which affect people in many different ways.